 Good Governance: Emergence and Meanings

-Good governance officially appeared in the 1989 WB report on Africa.
-It was followed by subsequent reports by a number of other agencies which stressed governance, development, democracy, human rights in differing degrees.
+The notion of good governance first appeared officially in the 1989 World Bank Report Sub-Saharan Africa: From Crisis to Sustainable Growth [pdf].
+It was followed by subsequent reports by the World Bank itself as well as a number of other agencies which stressed governance, development, democracy, human rights in differing degrees.

 Meaning of Good Governance

 From a systemic perspective, good governance denotes the whole sphere of economic and political relationships and the rules by which the productive and distributive life of societies are governed.
 From a political perspective, it means a state with its legitimacy and authority derived from a democratic mandate.
-From an administrative perspective, it means an efficient, independent, accountable and open public service.
-This last perspective, the narrowest among the three, is the WB’s position.
+From an administrative perspective, it means an efficient, independent, accountable, and open public service.
+This last perspective, the narrowest among the three, is the World Bank’s position.

 ACCOUNTABILITY Holding officials responsible for their actions.